security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

 To get access to the Google Cloud Platform virtual machines created for the labs on this site, [visit the storefront]({{ site.baseurl }}/store) and follow instructions there to purchase access to the "lab virtual machine access package".
+This will give your gcp email address access to certain Kali GCP images used for this class.

 <div class='alert alert-warning'><strong>Heads up!</strong> It may take up to
 24 business hours before your request to join the google group is approved.</div>